 PayAnalytics was founded when a frustrated HR manager came to us after several well-intentioned, yet unsuccessful, efforts to address his firm’s gender pay gap through annual salary reviews.
 Looking back, he realized that the pay gap had not shrunk, and he had no obvious answer on how best to close the gap.
 The PayAnalytics cloud-based software solution solves this problem, offering a suite of compensation analytics tools focused on helping companies measure and close their gender pay gaps.

 Two of the founders, Dr. Anderson and Dr. Bjarnadottir are both experienced in operations research and data analytics consulting, solving problems using mathematical modeling.
 Combined, they have 10 years of consulting experience and 3 years of experience in software development.
 As professors in business schools, their job is to communicate complex analytics to non-technical audiences.
 They also have multiple scholarly publications applying analytics in finance, health care and sports, and most importantly People Analytics.

-Dr. Margret Vilborg Bjarnadottir is an Assistant Professor of Management Science and Statistics at Robert H. Smith School of Business.
+Dr. Margret Vilborg Bjarnadottir is an Associate Professor of Management Science and Statistics at Robert H. Smith School of Business.
 Dr. Bjarnadottir holds a B.Sc. degree in Mechanical and Industrial Engineering from the University of Iceland and a Ph.D. in Operations Research from Massachusetts Institute of Technology.

 Dr. David Anderson is an Assistant Professor of Analytics at the Villanova School of Business.
 He has worked as an analytics consultant at Booz Allen Hamilton and Elder Research, for a variety of government and commercial clients.
 David received his Ph.D. in operations management from the University of Maryland.
 His undergraduate degree is in Applied Math from The College of William and Mary.